lspitzley/bfor206_spring2022/homework/Homework 3.md

    11 total tests.
 These are documented in the Homework 3 repo.

 # Grading
-There are 31 points available (20 from questions, 11 from tests).
+There are 32 points available (20 from questions, 11 from tests).
 The assignment is graded out of 25 points.
 Scores above 25 will receive extra credit.

 All analysis questions must be submitted using a Jupyter Notebook.
+Your notebook should show the execution of your code and contain results that answer the questions.
 Screenshots will not be considered for this assignment!